paralect/ship/doc/docs/deployment/digital-ocean-apps.md

 2. Add other environment variables.

-Variables, added in `Global` section will be available to all resources within application, while ones added in `ship` section will be available only for that resource.
-Adding `MONGO_CONNECTION` in global section allows you to use it later if you decide to set up migrator/scheduler resources
+Variables, added in the `Global` section will be available to all resources within the application, while ones added in the `ship` section will be available only for that resource.
+Adding `MONGO_CONNECTION` in the global section allows you to use it later if you decide to set up migrator/scheduler resources

 ![Create app environment variables](/img/deployment/digital-ocean-apps/do-create-app-step-3.png)